 Pozitive Pathways offers in-person presentations and or webinars covering a variety of sexual health and harm reduction related topics.
 While the in-person presentations and or webinars focus on specific target populations, these educational opportunities are open for anyone to attend, including service users/clients, volunteers, service providers, etc. The only educational opportunities that have a specific limited audience are those geared towards youth.

-To attend, simply click on the presentation and or webinar you are interested in and register.
+To attend a webinar, simply click the webinar link below and register.
 Depending on the format, A ZOOM invite will be sent the day before the webinar.

 The Pozitive Post